teddy-gustiaux/scripts/README.md

 - `add_content_every_line_start.ps1` is adapted from code found in this [article](http://www.dreamsharepoint.com/powershell-add-something-to-the-end-of-each-line-in-a-text-file/) on DreamSharePoint.
 - `get_chkdsk_results.ps1` is adapted from code found in this [tutorial](https://www.sevenforums.com/tutorials/96938-check-disk-chkdsk-read-event-viewer-log.html) on Windows Seven Forums.
+- `set_windows_defender_cpu_usage_limit.ps1` is adapted from code found in this [article](https://korben.info/comment-reduire-la-consommation-de-cpu-de-windows-defender.html) by Korben.

  **`registry`**